View Dolores Hoelscher's Obituary on emissourian.com and share memories

 |

+Dolores, daughter of the late Albert Bukowsky and wife Mary, nee Fuchs, was born June 7, 1932, in Pacific.
+She was united in marriage to the late John D. Hoelscher May 22, 1965, at the first English-spoken wedding Mass held at St. Bridget of Kildare Catholic Church, Pacific.

+Dolores worked at Southwestern Bell for many years, prior to her career with the city of Washington as a clerk in the collector's office.
+She was active in the Resurrection Choir at St. Francis Borgia Catholic Church.
+An avid baseball fan her whole life, she loved playing the shortstop position in several softball leagues and hardly ever missed listening or watching the St. Louis Cardinals.

-She is survived by her daughter, Ellen McLain and husband Kevin, Jefferson City; other relatives and many friends.
+Dolores is survived by her daughter, Ellen McLain and husband Kevin, Jefferson City; nieces; nephews; other relatives and friends.